What is additional living expenses coverage?

 Your additional living expenses coverage limit is typically a percentage of your homeowners insurance dwelling coverage.

 Standard ALE coverage is 20% of the dwelling coverage.
-That means if you have $200,000 of dwelling coverage, your additional living expenses coverage might be $40,000.
+That means if you have $200,000 of dwelling coverage, your additional living expenses coverage limits would be $40,000.
 You may be able to increase this amount.

 Typically, additional living expense coverage will reimburse you for any costs related to a peril covered by your insurance policy that damages your home.